carbon-language/carbon-lang/docs/design/generics/details.md

 ### Use case: Using independent libraries together

 Imagine we have two packages that are developed independently.
-Package `CompareLib` defines an interface `CompareLib.Comparable` and a generic algorithm `CompareLib.Sort` that operates on types that implement `CompareLib.Comparable`.
+Package `CompareLib` defines an interface `CompareLib.Comparable` and a checked-generic algorithm `CompareLib.Sort` that operates on types that implement `CompareLib.Comparable`.
 Package `SongLib` defines a type `SongLib.Song`.
 Neither has a dependency on the other, so neither package defines an